 How Can Businesses Maximize The Participation Of Volunteer Programs?

 After you have encouraged volunteering in your organization, the next goal is to maximize participation so that as many of your employees become active community members.
-Celebrating the accomplishments of your staff who are already volunteers is an effective way to motivate others who may need a little more encouragement to get involved.

 The following are some ways that you can celebrate their accomplishments to maximize participation: